Rising Up: Critical Awareness and Common Ground

 Common Ground & Community

-Finding community and common ground with others is an essential starting point for any change process.
 It can be liberating to discover that you are not alone with your problems and that you can work with others to change them.
-Often, people come together through the identification of common needs—from clean water to decent schools, from protection from violence to access to jobs and land.
-It is this self-interest that is transformed into a shared commitment with a group of people which sparks and sustains organizing efforts.
-As critical as identifying common concerns is to the organizing process, finding the values and dreams we share with others is equally important.
-A process of examining our experiences, identifying common needs, understanding their systemic root causes and exploring how best to address them is an essential part of developing and embarking on a political mobilization strategy.
-Our common values and dreams for solutions and the future is what holds us together and sustains our organizing efforts through thick and thin.+ Read More
+People often come together by identifying common needs—from clean water to decent schools and protection from violence to access to jobs and land.
+It is this self-interest—transformed into a shared commitment with a group of people—that sparks and sustains organizing efforts.
+Discovering shared values and dreams with others is an equally important part of the process, holding us together through thick and thin.
+Examining our experiences, identifying common needs, understanding their systemic root causes, and exploring how best to address them—all of these actions are essential ingredients to develop and embark on a political mobilization strategy.+ Read More

 “If done effectively, organizing unleashes and empowers activists and leaders.
 It surfaces and generates knowledge about common heartfelt problems, and begins to weave the relationships essential for joint strategies and action to solve those problems.”—Lisa VeneKlasen

 Vital to building common ground is the creation of safe spaces that enable people to share their stories and concerns and to imagine alternatives that would make a difference.
 Through open dialogue, common problems emerge.
 People begin to analyze the root causes, and they recognize patterns of inequality embedded in the systems and social and political institutions.
 By identifying shared challenges, they realize that they can address them through collective action.

 This process is the foundation for building a common political agenda and strategies to make change.
 As people imagine alternatives and solutions, it is important to bring to the surface—and affirm—common values, principles, and hopes; these connect us to others across our differences and potential fault lines.
 Common dreams not only attract others, but sustain us for long-term movement goals.